• >

 Last updated

-A 90% LTV mortgage can be a good option if you’re a first-time buyer with only a 10% deposit, or if you’re remortgaging and don’t have a huge amount of equity in your home.
+A 90% mortgage can suit you if you're a first-time buyer with a 10% deposit, or if you're remortgaging with limited equity.

 How to compare 90% LTV mortgages